-BRIDGE is currently directed by Dr Dan Lunt.
+BRIDGE is currently directed by Professor Dan Lunt.
 The main research effort of the group within Geography is to improve the understanding of the causes of climate change, by testing the computer climate models used to predict future climate change.
 Major themes include:

 - Quantifying environmental and climate change in the distant past through the combined use of data and models;

 - Evaluating climate models with accurate proxy climate records, especially during periods of rapid climate change;

 - Improving climate models by incorporating additional components of the Earth System and detailed analysis of these processes for past, present and future change;

 - Assessing the impact of future climate change on spatial and temporal scales relevant to society and including timescales from decadal to millennial.